Bistable reaction equations with doubly nonlinear diffusion: Comments and open problems

 We end the paper with some comments and open problems. \paragraph{``Fast'' diffusion range.} A first possible extension of our work consists in studying problem \eqref{eq:ALLENCAHNPME} with a different assumption on the parameters $m > 0$ and $p > 1$, i.e.

 see the final sections of \cite{V1:book} for more information on this range, also called ``fast'' diffusion range.
-In the Fisher-KPP setting it has been done in \cite{AA-JLV:art1} where it has been proved the solutions spread exponentially fast for large times, with a notable deviances w.r.t. the ``slow'' diffusion range. \paragraph{An interesting limit case.} As already pointed out in \cite{AA-JLV:art}, keeping $m(p-1) = \theta$ with $\theta > 0$ fixed, we can formally compute the limit of the doubly nonlinear operator:
+In the Fisher-KPP setting it has been done in \cite{AA-JLV:art1} where it has been proved the solutions spread exponentially fast for large times, in sharp contrast w.r.t. the ``slow'' diffusion range. \paragraph{An interesting limit case.} As already pointed out in \cite{AA-JLV:art}, keeping $m(p-1) = \theta$ with $\theta > 0$ fixed, we can formally compute the limit of the doubly nonlinear operator:

 Consequently, a very interesting open problem is the study of the existence of admissible TWs for the equation

 for different values of the parameter $\theta \geq 0$, and $f(\cdot)$ of type C or C'.
 In the Fisher-KPP setting there are interesting results in the series of papers \cite{A-Cas-M:art,C-C-Cas-S-S:art, C-G-S-Sol:art, Cam-Sol:art}, where the authors showed the existence of discontinuous TWs which are a very interesting novelty w.r.t. to the doubly nonlinear diffusion.
 However, the flux-limited operators they consider do not cover this new class introduced above. \paragraph{Reactions of type B.} In the literature, other kind of reactions have been intensively investigated.
 Possibly, the most famous are the so called reactions of type B